ut-proj/presentations/codebeam-america-2021/content/_index.md

 ## Overview

 * Introduction
-* undertone
+* undertone and Its Use Cases
-* Demo
 * Architecture
-* Use Cases
+* Supervision Trees
+* Clients and Servers
+* External Processes, Ports, and `exec`
 * Languages
-* FP, Global/Mutable State, and I/O
-* Sound synthesis as functional programming
-* Systems control for music
+* A Custom REPL
+* Demo / Performance / Walkthrough
-* What's next for undertone
+* What's Next for undertone
-* Final Q & A
+* Q & A

 [//]: Speaker-Notes:
 {{% note %}}
-These are the topics I hope to cover.

-This is a lot, but we should get through most of it!
+... in particular, my need for a reliable soft real-time system capable of speaking multiple protocols, of creating servers or connecting to them and of being able to continue operations, even as parts of the system encounter unrecoverable errors and must be restarted.

+a smattering of OTP, some Extempore, and generative music -- and how all these come together in the undertone project.

 {{% /note %}}

 ---